-These slow cooker navy beans are flavored with a combination of ketchup, brown sugar, and molasses along with chopped onion and seasonings.
+These slow cooker navy beans are flavored with a combination of ketchup, brown sugar, and molasses, along with chopped onion and seasonings.
 It's a very easy recipe to make in the slow cooker, and they go well with pulled pork barbecue, hot dogs, or chops.

 The beans are soaked overnight.
 You could also use the quick-soak method described on the package of beans.
 If you have difficulty with beans in your slow cooker, it could be the acidic ingredients or salt, or it could be the hardness of the water or age of the beans.
 To avoid tough beans, simmer them on the stovetop in water until they're just tender and then drain them and add them to the slow cooker with the remaining ingredients.
 Cover and cook on low for an hour or two.

-- Drain the soaked beans and put them in the slow cooker with the salt pork or bacon, the onion, and 8 cups of water.
+Drain the soaked beans and put them in the slow cooker with the salt pork or bacon, the onion, and 8 cups of water.

-- Cover and cook on low for about 5 to 6 hours, or until tender.
+Cover and cook on LOW for about 5 to 6 hours, or until tender.

-- In a bowl, combine the ketchup, brown sugar, molasses, mustard, and salt.
+In a bowl, combine the ketchup, brown sugar, molasses, mustard, and salt.